thorasine/pokemon-counter/README.md

 # pokemon-counter
-A simple pokemon encounter counter for a friend
+A simple pokemon encounter counter I wrote for a friend.